wangchning/vocabulary/Vocabulary.md

 - Although there is no overt hostility, black and white students do not mix much.

 ## P
+### parole
+permission for a prisoner to be released before their period in prison is finished, with the agreement that they will behave well.
+- She hopes to be eligible for parole in three years.
+- Reynolds was sentenced to life without parole.

+Parole comes from the French for "word," and means "word of honor."

 ### pathological
 > : (of a person) unable to control part of their behaviour; unreasonable
 - I've got a pathological fear of heights.